 Pros:

-- The math here is easily understood.
+• -The math here is easily understood.

-- The method is highly objective.
+• -The technique is highly objective.
 The emotional element is largely taken out of the equation.
 If it is in an early stage, the probability of closing is low, no matter how good the sales rep feels about the opportunity.

 Cons:

-- The probabilities associated to different stages are rarely tested nor rigorously derived.
+• -The probabilities associated to different stages are rarely tested nor rigorously derived.

-- Further analysis is needed.
+• -Further analysis is needed.
 A conventional pipeline forecast will not account for opportunities that will close in that period but have not yet entered the pipeline.
 Furthermore, the shorter your sales cycle, the bigger this issue becomes.

-- This approach is reliant upon accurate close dates in your CRM.
+• -This approach is reliant upon accurate close dates in your CRM.
 Sales leaders are often hounding their reps to update their close dates with this method.

-- Sales cycle length is not taken into account.
+• -Sales cycle length is not taken into account.
 An “ancient” opportunity that is 2 years old but set to have a close date of this month is counted the same as the “typical” opportunity that is only weeks old and also due to close soon.

-Forecast Stages
+Forecast Categories

-More advanced methods can of course be used.
-One such advanced method would use the length of the sales cycle to adjust the expected value.
-By evaluating the age of each of your opportunities and comparing it to the typical length of your sales cycle, you can judge algorithmically the likelihood the opportunity will close in the period you’re forecasting as opposed to a later one.
+More advanced techniques can of course be used.
+One such advanced method would use the length of the sales cycle, employee’s personal win rates, and the probability an opportunity will close in the period.
+This method evaluates the age of each of your opportunities and compares it to the typical length of your sales cycle, then multiplies that by the owner’s win rate at that stage.

+This allows you to judge algorithmically the likelihood the opportunity will close in the period you’re forecasting as opposed to a later one.
 The math in an approach such as these can get complex, quickly.
 Which is why more advanced reporting and analytics solutions are useful.
 You, as a sales manager, can focus on your strengths and leave the fancy math to the MIT PhDs behind the scenes.

 Let’s get creative